obsidian-community/obsidian-hub/Editing notes using the github.dev editor.md

 	![[github.dev switch to fork.png|300]]
 	![[github.dev fork view.png]]

+At this stage, your edits are in your fork of the Hub.

 ## Submitting changes to the Hub

+Now you need to submit the changes in Fork to the original Hub repository.

 Using git terminology, this is called creating a **Pull Request**.